eugene-eeo/critto/README.rst

     code here...

 The code required to do it is very minimal.
-Currently only feature flags and simple equality conditionals are supported.
+Currently only feature flags and simple equality conditionals are supported by default.
 Expressions are parsed using JSON.
 I intend to keep the API and core tiny.

 .. code-block:: python